valeoai/obsnet/README.md

 ### Datasets

 #### CamVid
-Dataset can be download here: http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/
+CamVid Dataset can be download here: http://mi.eng.cam.ac.uk/research/projects/VideoRec/CamVid/

-We will release soon the OOD split here:
+CamVid OOD test split is the same image than CamVid test set but with random animales add in each frame.
+This split can be find here: soon.
+Once it is downloaded, execute the following line in your shell:

+    $ mv -r /path/to/Dataset/CamVid_OOD/test_ood/ /path/to/Dataset/Camvid/
+    $ mv -r /path/to/Dataset/CamVid_OOD/test_ood.txt /path/to/Dataset/Camvid/
+    $ mv -r /path/to/Dataset/CamVid_OOD/testannot_ood/ /path/to/Dataset/Camvid/

+Folder Structure:

     ├ CamVid/
     |    ├ test/
     |    ├ testannot/